Ryjekk/Ryjekk/README.md

 # Hi there, I'm Inuk 👋🏻
 I'm a Software Developer based in Oslo.
 Currently I'm working as a Full Stack consultant at <strong>Salt<strong>.
 Previously worked at CareerToGo as a Front End Developer in Copenhagen.
+Now I am working as a FullStack Consultant Developer for Salt Oslo.

 ## Current Projects <br/>
 > 🇳🇴 [RePack](https://www.repack.no/) - Building Battery Cloud Service